tdljayden/apkmgr/README.md

 To do:
 * Add a function for searching
-* Put all apkmgr functions into a header file
 * Use snprintf() instead of sprintf() as it is safer
 * Fix arbitrary buffer size
 * Add help screen along with help function